sixcious/webextensions-commands-ui/README.md

 This is a UI for WebExtensions that lets users configure commands (keyboard shortcuts).
 It's a temporary solution until Firefox [finishes implementing a native UI](https://bugzilla.mozilla.org/show_bug.cgi?id=1303384).
 It works by translating [KeyboardEvent.key](https://developer.mozilla.org/docs/Web/API/KeyboardEvent/key) and [KeyboardEvent.code](https://developer.mozilla.org/docs/Web/API/KeyboardEvent/code) input into [WebExtensions Commands](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/commands) strings.

-The total size is ~ 4KB compressed.
+The total size is 3.96 KB compressed.

 ## Styles
 There are three types of UI styles you can choose from: